moh/PSC/README.md

   * Send command of type "R0\r" (voile closed) to "R116000\r" (voile open to max), it supports also negative value "R-116000\r" for the other side
   * See the command in the file "IM483IInterface.csv" using the command "tail -f IM483IInterface.csv"

+## Problems

+* Problem 1: javascript not reading every time the python print when there is a while true in python:
+  * Solution : use "sys.stdout.flush()" after print in python

 ## Planning :